Education

 L12 Educ 4302 Cognitive Psychology Applied to Education

-This course is intended to cover topics in the cognitive psychology of human memory, conceptual learning, and comprehension with special focus on areas, theory and research that have potential application to education.
-Thus, the course provides selective coverage of theoretical and empirical work in cognitive psychology that provides potential to inform and improve educational practice.
-The applicability of these themes is explicitly developed and evaluated through the primary research literature using educationally oriented experimental paradigms.
+This course is intended to cover topics in the cognitive psychology of human memory, conceptual learning, and comprehension with special focus on areas, theory, and research that have potential application to education.
+Thus, the course will provide selective coverage of theoretical and empirical work in cognitive psychology that provides potential to inform and improve educational practice.
+The applicability of these themes will be explicitly developed and evaluated through the primary research literature using educationally oriented experimental paradigms.
 The course is expected to be of interest and benefit to education majors and to psychology majors interested in cognitive psychology and its applications.
-Prerequisites: junior/senior status, 9 units in Psychology and Psych 100B or junior/senior status, 9 units in Education and Psych 100B.
+PREREQ: Junior/Senior status, 9 units in Psychology and Psych 100B OR Junior/Senior status, 9 units in Education and Psych 100B.

 Same as L33 Psych 4302